qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/hybrid-cloud-cluster-creation.md

 * You can offload TLS at the ingress or loadbalancer level.
 * You can configure TLS directly in the Qdrant database.

-If you want to configure TLS directly in the Qdrant database, you can provide a secret with the TLS certificate and key in the "Configuration" section of the Qdrant Cluster detail page.
-There you can configure the Kubernetes secret name and key to be used as the certificate and key.
+If you want to configure TLS directly in the Qdrant database, you can reference a secret containing the TLS certificate and key in the "Configuration" section of the Qdrant Cluster detail page.

 To create such a secret, you can use `kubectl`: